 For a list of popular day hikes, see Hiking the North Shore.

-Duluth has many lovely stretches of trail, and it's easy to shuttle yourself there.
-For more, see Duluth's hiking heaven.
+Duluth has many lovely stretches of trail, and it's easy to shuttle yourself there, by city bus, bicycle or taxi.
+For more, see Hiking in Duluth.

 © Beth Gauper

 The Superior Hiking Trail through Duluth offers hikers many views of Lake Superior and the harbor.
 This is the section east of the Highland/Getchell trailhead.

 You can rough it or hike in luxury.
 All of the trips below include lodgings, meals and transportation as noted.
 Cost is per person and, for lodge trips, based on double occupancy.
 For camping trips, meals (mostly groceries) are estimated at $20 per day.